Form a Corporation in Colorado

 You’ll want to know who your corporate officers are, and you’ll need to choose a few things at your first Board of Directors meeting as well.
 At this meeting, you will need to adopt your corporate bylaws and appoint officers.
 Officers do not need to be listed in your articles of incorporation, and you don’t have to file your bylaws with the state, but don’t forget to keep them on-hand in your own records.

-For a fee of $10, you’ll need to file your first statement of information within 90 days after incorporating your business.
+You'll need to file your first statement of information after incorporating your business.
 This is the document that records your directors and officers.
 To learn more about Colorado taxation law, talk with your tax attorney or an accountant.

 The most common type of corporation is the General Stock Corporation, with an unlimited potential number of shareholders.
 You may choose to be a Close Corporation, setting a limit in the articles on the number of shareholders (not to exceed 35).
 A Professional Corporation is mandated by Colorado for certain professionals.